joshuaobrien/music-box-submission/README.md

 # Music Box 📻
 Music box is a simple music player web app.
+Check out a hosted version [here](https://joshuaobrien.github.io/music-box-submission/)!

 ### What features does it have?
 Really, it has one feature: playing music!
 Search for anything you want, and if it's in the iTunes library you'll be able to listen to a preview of it.
 It's responsive, too, so don't be afraid to resize that window a bit!